ishchow/dotfiles/README.md

 ## Windows

 ```
+sudo config --enable normal
 chezmoi init --apply ishchow --exclude=scripts # First, init the dotfiles but do not run any scripts
+Set-ExecutionPolicy -ExecutionPolicy Bypass
-gsudo --wait powershell.exe -NoProfile -NonInteractive -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path # Then, do basic setup that needs to run as admin that can't be run as part of .chezmoiscripts even with gsudo support
+sudo pwsh.exe -File $(Resolve-Path ~/AppData/Local/ishaat/bootstrap/000_bootstrap.ps1).Path # Then, do basic setup that needs to run as admin. .chezmoiscripts are pain when script needs to run as admin, so managing separately.
 chezmoi init --apply ishchow # Finally, this will init dotfiles again and then run scripts
 ```